U.S. flag

 Traveling internationally fewer than 90 days cumulative for the calendar year?

 CTAT fulfills a Department of State mandatory training requirement for all personnel traveling internationally for less than a cumulative 90 days for the calendar year.
-CTAT is not required for, and does not include, non-official (personal) international travel.
+CTAT is not required for and does not include personal international travel.

-CTAT training on the CLC takes approximately 5 hours to complete all modules.
+CTAT training on the Commerce Learning Center (CLC) takes approximately five hours to complete.
 The CTAT completion certificate is valid for 6 years, at which time the training must be completed again.

 Foreign Affairs Counter Threat (FACT)

-Personnel who will incur 90 days or more of official international travel cumulative for the calendar year on temporary duty [or on permanent change of station (PCS) orders] are required to complete the 5-day FACT course.
-Enrollment procedures, cost, course schedule and other information regarding this training can be found at the Department of State (DOS) Foreign Service Institute (FSI) website.
-This course is valid for 6 years.
+Personnel who will incur 90 days or more of official international travel cumulative for the calendar year are required to complete the five-day FACT course.
+Enrollment procedures, cost, course schedule, and other information regarding this training can be found at the FSI website.
+This course is valid for six years.

 A valid FACT course certificate will be recognized in lieu of the CTAT requirement for official international travel.